 • Once water is boiling, add penne to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve ½ cup pasta cooking water, then drain.

-• Pat chicken* dry with paper towels and season all over with salt, pepper, and half the Fry Seasoning (all for 4 servings). • Heat pan with reserved oil over medium-high heat.
-(TIP: Add an additional drizzle of oil if needed).
+• Pat chicken* dry with paper towels and season all over with half the Fry Seasoning (all for 4 servings), salt, and pepper. • Heat pan with reserved oil over medium-high heat.
+(TIP: Add an additional drizzle of oil if pan seems dry.)
 Add chicken and cook until browned and cooked through, 3-5 minutes per side. • Turn off heat; transfer chicken to a cutting board to rest.
 Wipe out pan.

-• Heat 2 TBSP butter (4 TBSP for 4 servings) in pan used for chicken over medium-high heat. • Add garlic; cook, stirring occasionally, until fragrant, 30 seconds. • Add cream sauce base, cream cheese, a big pinch of salt, and pepper.
-Cook, stirring, 2-3 minutes more. • Add drained penne and peas.
-Cook, stirring, until peas are warmed through and sauce has slightly thickened, 1-2 minutes more.
+• Melt 2 TBSP butter (4 TBSP for 4 servings) in pan used for chicken over medium-high heat. • Add garlic; cook, stirring occasionally, until fragrant, 30 seconds. • Add cream sauce base, cream cheese, a big pinch of salt, and pepper.
+Cook, stirring, until combined, 2-3 minutes more. • Add drained penne and peas.
+Cook, stirring, until peas are warmed through and sauce has thickened slightly, 1-2 minutes.
 TIP: If needed, stir in reserved pasta cooking water a splash at a time until pasta is coated in a creamy sauce. • Stir in half the parsley, a big squeeze of lemon juice, and a pinch of chili flakes if desired.

 • Slice chicken crosswise. • Divide pasta between bowls.
 Top with chicken.
 Crumble prosciutto over top.
-(TIP: Or crumble half the prosciutto and top the pasta with the remaining larger pieces.)
-Sprinkle with lemon zest, Parmesan, remaining parsley, and a pinch of chili flakes to taste.
-Serve with remaining lemon wedges on the side.
+TIP: Crumble half the prosciutto over top and garnish with the remaining larger pieces. • Sprinkle with lemon zest, Parmesan, remaining parsley, and a pinch of chili flakes to taste.
+Serve with any remaining lemon wedges on the side.